nlivaic/DistributedSystems/README.md

 #### Logging

 * When logging an exception, log as much context as you can.
 Have the operations in mind - they will read the log entry and try to rebound from the error.
+* Write logging practices in the runbook and make sure any code relating to logging is code reviewed during PRs.
 * Logging proposal:
   * Entry points:
     * Log all inputs (before parsing) - info level